 Prostate cancer screening: Not a straightforward decision

 In some men, prostate cancer can be dangerous.
-However, most prostate cancers are slow-growing and not destined to cause any problem.
+However, most prostate cancers are slow-growing and will not cause any problems.

-An autopsy study of men in their 70s who died from nonprostate cancer causes showed that 70% of these men had prostate cancer and were unaware of it.
-Unfortunately, determining whether a man has a slow-growing cancer not destined to cause any problems or a dangerous cancer is really difficult.
+An autopsy study of men in their 70s who died from non-prostate cancer causes showed that 70% of these men had prostate cancer and were unaware of it.
+Unfortunately, determining whether a man has a slow-growing cancer that will not cause any problems or a dangerous cancer that should be treated early is difficult.

-Until one of the bad cancers is advanced, there are usually no symptoms to indicate a man has the dangerous type of cancer.
+Until one of the dangerous cancers is in an advanced stage, there are usually no symptoms to indicate a man has the harmful type of cancer.
 Changes in urination, which are common with aging, are not a sign of prostate cancer, and these changes generally should not influence the decision to undergo prostate cancer screening.

 Why not screen everybody?